 When your product, engineering, sales, and marketing teams are all operating with different assumptions, friction is inevitable.
 A discovery framework unites everyone around a single source of truth: the customer’s needs.
 By making the research and validation process transparent, you create a shared understanding of the problems you’re trying to solve.
 This alignment is critical for smooth execution and a cohesive go-to-market strategy.
 When the entire organization is focused on the same validated user problem, internal debates become more productive, handoffs are cleaner, and you can avoid the common pitfalls of resistance to change because everyone understands the "why" behind the work.

-The 4 Key Stages of a Discovery Framework
+The 4 Stages of a Successful Discovery Framework

 While every discovery framework has its own flavor, most follow a similar path.
 Think of it as a four-stage journey that takes your team from a vague customer problem to a validated, market-ready solution.
 This structured process isn't about adding bureaucracy; it's about reducing risk.
 By moving through these stages thoughtfully, you ensure you're building something people will actually pay for, aligning your product development directly with your revenue goals.